DEFINE YOUR SHAKER CABINETS STYLE

 All of our wood doors and drawer fronts receive SHERWIN-WILLIAMS’s 14-step finishing process, resulting in one of the finest finishes in the industry.
 From the initial sanding to the final finish application, each piece of cabinetry is made to your exact specifications by our skilled craftsmen.

-Cabinet boxes are typically built of plywood.
+Shaker Kitchen Cabinets boxes are typically built of plywood.
 The most robust cabinets have full plywood sides and backs to stay square during delivery and installation, handle the weight of heavy countertops, and resist damage from moisture.

 Treated & Finished Cabinet Interiors

-Treated and finished cabinet interiors are another significant feature of our kitchen cabinets online as they produce a clear statement of quality and attention to detail.
+Treated and finished cabinet interiors are another significant feature of our shaker cabinets as they produce a clear statement of quality and attention to detail.
 As opposed to manufacturing with an applied lining, Our vigorous top treatment techniques create a refined and durable design that is free of bubbling, peeling and chipping.

 Solid Back Builds

 For superior structural longevity, the back of a cabinet is constructed from one piece of solid half-inch plywood.
-Our cabinet backs with a strong and single piece of plywood to ensure durable strength and dimensional stability.
+Our shaker style cabinet backs with a strong and single piece of plywood to ensure durable strength and dimensional stability.